opennode/waldur-core/docs/index.rst

 Welcome to NodeConductor's documentation!
 =========================================

-NodeConductor is a RESTful server for management of the IT infrastructure.
+NodeConductor is a RESTful server for management of IT infrastructure.
 It uses a project-based approach for separation of managed resources (VMs, subnets, applications and more).

 Features include: